ConsciousMachines/Cypher-Generator/README.md

 If you want something done right, you gotta do it yourself.

 So why not create our own encryption?
 This is especially true for modern encryption.
-This meta-algorith generates a personalized encryption scheme based on only one keyword that you will haveto remember.
+This meta-algorithm generates a personalized encryption scheme based on only one keyword that you will have to remember.

 ![Alt text](https://github.com/ConsciousMachines/Cypher-Generator/blob/master/example.png )